Daniel Shek

-Daniel Shek is a former Israeli diplomat who served as Ambassador to France (September 2006-December 2010) and Consulate General to the Pacific Northwest of the US based in San Francisco.
+Daniel Shek (דניאל שק; born 16 June 1955) is a former Israeli diplomat who served as Ambassador to France (September 2006-December 2010) and Consulate General to the Pacific Northwest of the US based in San Francisco.
 He is a member of the Kadima party.

 Biography

-Shek was born in Jerusalem on June 16, 1955, to Zeev Shek, also an ambassador and his mother, Alisa Ehrmann-Shek, am artist He attended Hebrew University of Jerusalem, studying general history and French literature, after serving in the military.
+Shek was born in Jerusalem on June 16, 1955, to Zeev Shek, an ambassador, and Alisa Ehrmann-Shek, an artist.
+He attended Hebrew University of Jerusalem, studying general history and French literature, after serving in the military.

+At Mitvim, he is a member of the board of directors.
+Shek was also managing director at BICOM (Britain Israel Communications and Research Centre).

+Personal life

 When he graduated, he married his girlfriend Marie who was born in Tunisia.
-Shek is now married to Emilie Moatti, a Knesset member he met while Ambassador.
+Shek is now married to Emilie Moatti, a former member of the Knesset for the Labor Party he met while Ambassador.

-At Mitvim, he is a member of the Board of directors.

-Shek was also managing director at BICOM (Britain Israel Communications and Research Centre).